vortexgpgpu/vortex/docs/intel_devcloud.md

 pwd
 ```

-Your path will look like `/home/uxxxxxx/BIN.`
+- Your path will look like `/home/uxxxxxx/BIN.` Copy this path for later.

 ```bash
 cd vortex/ci
 nano toolchain_install.sh
 ```

-So first we’ll have to change that on line 8 to:
+- We’ll have to change line 8 to:

 ```bash
 #!/bin/bash